Harnessing Holiday Stress!!!

-Harnessing Holiday Stress!!!
-We have just made it through Halloween, which means that Thanksgiving and Christmas/Hanukah are quickly approaching!!!!
-With all the hustle and bustle that the holidays can bring, stress can sky rocket!
+We have just made it through Halloween, and Thanksgiving which means Christmas and Hanukah are quickly approaching!!!!
+With all the hustle and bustle that the holidays can bring, stress can skyrocket!
 Here at Hatch Chiropractic, we want to TEACH our patients strategies to lessen the effects of stress!!!
 The following is a very helpful tip sheet from the American Chiropractic Association: Stress has become a fact of life, and for some, the daily norm.
 Although occasional stress can help improve our focus and performance, living with chronic stress can backfire by causing anxiety, depression, and serious health problems.
 Understanding who we are, knowing our major struggles, putting them in perspective, and taking action can help us deal with stress.
-The following strategies can also improve stress tolerance and help lessen the effects of stress on our health. #1.
-Think Positively
+The following strategies can also improve stress tolerance and help lessen the effects of stress on our health.

 “Adopting the right attitude can convert a negative stress into positive,” said Hans Selye, author of the groundbreaking work around stress theory.
 When optimism is hard to muster, cognitive-behavioral therapy, which trains people to recognize negative thinking patterns and replace them with more constructive ones, can also help reduce the risk of chronic stress and depression.

 #2.
 Get Out and Enjoy Nature While modern civilization has made our lives more convenient, it has deprived us of an essential source of stress relief—connection with nature.
 Studies show that interacting with nature can help lessen the effects of stress on the nervous system, reduce attention deficits, decrease aggression, and enhance spiritual well-being. #3.
 “Smell the Roses” for Better Mood